 In the meantime, Triple Eight Engineering switched from Ford to Holden with which Lowndes won the titles.
 But, he was unlucky to win another championship.
 Three years in a row Craig Lowndes finished as a runner-up, each time being just behind Jamie Whincup.
 In 2015, Lowndes again finished second in the V8 Supercars Championship, this time losing a battle against Mark Winterbottom, while in 2016 he was 4th, scoring two race wins, at Barbagallo Raceway and at Queensland Raceway.

 First win at Bathurst 12 Hour in 2014

 Since the Bathurst 12 Hour race became opened for the FIA GT3 homologated cars in 2011, Lowndes has competed regularly, winning it in 2014 driving a Ferrari 458 GT3 for Maranello Motorsport.

 Three years earlier he was second behind the wheel of Audi R8 LMS GT3, driving for the famous Joest Racing team.
 Craig Lowndes also competed in the off-road events.
 In 2010, he won the Australian Safari driving a Holden Colorado.

 Bathurst 12 Hour winner in 2017, Bathurst 1000 victory in 2018

 In February 2017, Lowndes rejoined Maranello Motorsport to drive the #88 Ferrari 488 GT3 at Bathurst 12 Hour.
 His co-drivers were Jamie Whincup and Toni Vilander.
 They won the race.
 In the 2017 Supercars Championship season, his results were disappointing, as he scored only one podium to finish 10th in the final standings.

-At the end of the season, he will retire from full-time racing but we can expect that he would race in endurance events and chase Peter Brock's record of nine wins at Bathurst 1000.
+At the end of the season, he retired from full-time racing but we can expect that he would race in endurance events and chase Peter Brock's record of nine wins at Bathurst 1000.